beckafly/insulatejs/README.md

 insulatejs
 ==========

-Library to create constants in and mutable objects, members and methods in javascript
+Library to create constants in and immutable objects, members and methods in javascript

 	insulate.js v0.1
 	created by Alex Becker